zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 {% tab title="GCP" %}

-We need first to install SkyPilot integration for GCP, using the following command:
+We need first to install the SkyPilot integration for GCP and the GCP extra for ZenML, using the following two commands:

   ```shell
     pip install zenml[connectors-gcp]